AXLearn: Modular, Hardware-Agnostic Large Model Training: Abstract

 \section{Abstract}

-We design and implement \sys, a production deep learning system that facilitates scalable and high-performance training of large deep learning models.
-Compared to other state-of-art deep learning systems, \sys has a unique focus on modularity and support for heterogeneous hardware infrastructure. \sys's internal interfaces between software components follow strict encapsulation, allowing different components to be assembled to facilitate rapid model development and experimentation on heterogeneous compute infrastructure.
-We introduce a novel method of quantifying modularity via Lines-of-Code (LoC)-complexity, which demonstrates how our system maintains constant complexity as we scale the components in the system, compared to linear or quadratic complexity in other systems.
+\sys is a production system which facilitates scalable and high-performance training of large deep learning models.
+Compared to other state-of-art deep learning systems, \sys has a unique focus on modularity and support for hardware-agnostic training. \sys's internal interfaces between software components follow strict encapsulation, allowing different components to be assembled to facilitate rapid model development and experimentation on different hardware infrastructure. \sys maintains constant complexity as we scale the components in the system, compared to linear or quadratic complexity in state-of-the-art training systems.
 This allows integrating features such as Rotary Position Embeddings (RoPE) into \sys across hundred of modules with just 10 lines of code, compared to hundreds as required in other systems.
 At the same time, \sys maintains equivalent performance compared to state-of-the-art training systems.
-Finally, we share our experience in the development and operation of \sys.
+Finally, we share our experience in the development and operation of \sys at Apple.